soroush-ab/Robotic_Lab/Utils/readme.md

 ### Problems

 * **I've download and installed python but it says that there is no python installed what should i do?**
-    - if your on windows add the pyhton path to path environment variables (for help visit this [link](https://www.geeksforgeeks.org/how-to-add-python-to-windows-path/))
+    - if your on windows add the pyhton path to path environment variables (for more help visit this [link](https://www.geeksforgeeks.org/how-to-add-python-to-windows-path/))

     - if you're using linux just install python3-venv with this command :